Water Damage – Causes, Types, Health Risks & Restoration

 Classifications of Water Damage

-The IICRC categorizes water and flood damage into one of four classes that indicate the degree of damage done to the property.
+The IICRC categorizes water and flood damage into one of four classes that indicate the damage to the property.
 These classes allow restoration companies to estimate the amount of water in your home, the extent of water absorption and damage and predicted drying and repair times.

 Class 1 Water Damage